Sabbir2809/MERN/Module-1/README.md

    - The JS loops are used to iterate the piece of code using for, while, do-while, for-in and for-of loops.
    - for, for-in, for-of, while, do-while

-1. **Functions:** JS functions are used to perform operations.
+1. **Functions:** functions are used to perform operations.
 We can call JS function many time to reuse the code.

    - Code Reusability
    - Less Code
    - Easy to Understand

-1. **Objects:**

-   - A JS object is an entity having state & behavior (properties & method)
+1. **Objects:** object is an entity having state & behavior (properties & method)

    - for-in loop
    - key value pairs

-1. **Array:** JS array is an object that represents a collection of similar type of elements
+1. **Array:** array is an object that represents a collection of similar type of elements

    - for-of loop
    - concat()